wdporter/i-am-that-vuepress/32-life-is-the-supreme-guru/readme.md

 **Q:**&ensp;The instruments of destruction have become unbelievably potent.
 Also, our very productivity has become destructive of nature and of our cultural and social values.

 **M:**&ensp;You are talking of the present times.
 It has been so everywhere and always.
-But the distressing situation may be temporary and local.
+But the distressing situätion may be temporary and local.
 Once over, it will be forgotten.

 **Q:**&ensp;The scale of the impending catastrophe is unbelievably big.
 We live in the midst of an explosion.